 Often, time will serve as the best indicator of greatness.
 Sure, there are award ceremonies, big box office, and rave reviews to indicate whether a film is worthy of praise or not.
 But the true test is to judge a movie ten, twenty, thirty, forty years down the line.
 Are people talking about the film in terms of being a classic?
 Does the story hold up?
+Is it a rewatchable film?
 How about the direction, cinematography, acting?
 Sometimes, the most deserving films don’t win awards.
-Heck, sometimes the best films aren’t even nominated.
+Heck, sometimes the best films of all time aren’t even nominated.
 This is a list of 28 great movies that didn’t win a single Academy Award.

 Oscar snubs happen every year, but it’s still hard to believe that masterpieces like The Shining, Singin’ in the Rain, and Do the Right Thing did not win a single Academy Award.
 The Shining is often cited as the greatest horror film ever made.
 Singin’ in the Rain is #1 on the American Film Institute’s list of the Greatest Movie Musicals of All Time.
 And Spike Lee’s joint Do the Right Thing is considered one of the most seminal films on race relations in the history of cinema.